-Welcome to the training on Addressing Adverse Childhood Experiences through Trauma-Informed Care provided by Texas Health and Human Services (HHS) and the Texas Department of State Health Services (DSHS).
+Welcome to the training on Addressing Adverse Childhood Experiences through Trauma-Informed Care provided by the Texas Health and Human Services Commission (HHSC) and the Texas Department of State Health Services (DSHS).

 The goal of this module is to equip Texas Health Steps providers and other health-care professionals to recognize adverse childhood experiences (ACEs), the resulting trauma and toxic stress, screen for health consequences, and provide culturally sensitive trauma-informed care for children and adolescents.

 Texas Health Steps providers and other interested health-care professionals.

 After completing the activities of this module, you will be able to: